 The assumption is that breathing in steam will clear the lungs and the sinuses.
 We figure the vapor will loosen the buildup of phlegm within the sinus, the throat and the lungs.
 This should help speed up the cold.
 Right?

-Results not conclusive
+Steam results not conclusive

 The research, as published within the Cochrane Database System Review – inclusive of its strict requirements on study analysis, was accumulated by two independent scientists.

 The research design included six different studies, which tested 394 human patients.
 The data collected included whether the patients experienced symptom relief alongside whether steam treatment sped up the healing of the cold among the patients.

 The research did confirm that steam treatment increased symptom relief by 69% among the patients.
 But this occurred among three of the six studies.
 The others had mixed results, and one study – conducted in the U.S. – showed that steam treatment caused nasal resistance – worsening symptoms.